 • 1 – Queue at the ticketing counter – which you can skip if you purchase a ticket online.

-• 2 – Queue at the entrance gate which wasn’t very long.
+• 2 – Queue at the entrance gate, which wasn’t very long.
 We entered almost instantly after getting our ticket and walked up the hill to the palace.
-It is a short 5-6 minutes walk.
+It is a short 5-6 minute walk.
 However, if you choose to ride the bus that takes you from the gate to right outside the palace entrance, you will have to wait a few minutes.

 What to do at Pena Palace?

-At Pena Palace, you can do a tour of luxurious staterooms that were once the summer residence of the Portuguese royal family, visit its colorful and eclectic terraces, and stroll around its charming gardens that are home to fountains, chalets, sculptures, and many exotic plants.
+At Pena Palace, you can tour luxurious staterooms that were once the summer residence of the Portuguese royal family, visit its colorful and eclectic terraces, and stroll around its charming gardens, which are home to fountains, chalets, sculptures, and many exotic plants.

-I suggest you begin your Pena Palace tour at the terraces, go on to the state rooms next, have a little something at the cafeteria, and finish with a walk through the gardens.
+I suggest you begin your Pena Palace tour at the terraces, proceed to the state rooms, have a little something at the cafeteria, and finish with a walk through the gardens.

 Here’s a free map of Pena Palace and Park for you to download.